hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 ---

-A `analytical_storage` block supports the following:
+An `analytical_storage` block supports the following:

 * `schema_type` - (Required) The schema type of the Analytical Storage for this Cosmos DB account.
 Possible values are `FullFidelity` and `WellDefined`.